szaumoor/ZSTweaks/README.md

 **Component 110:** Make Bless and Curse last longer and increase the casting speed from 6 to 3

 I don't think 36 seconds with a very long casting makes this spell desirable in most situations.
 Therefore, now the duration is 36 seconds plus 1 round per 2 levels up to level 19, and the casting speed is increased.
-Curse will also be affected if installed in IWD or if it's installed in any way on BG, such as with SCS and IWDification.
-For obvious reasons, if you're planning to use IWD spells, install after any mod that inserts them, such as IWDification or SCS.
+Curse will also be affected if the spell is present in the game, such as with SCS and IWDification.
+For obvious reasons, if you're planning to use IWD spells, install after any mod that inserts them.

 **Component 130:** Standardize Hold Person's saving throw penalties